 Frederick Emerson died in November of 1940.
 Teckla Emerson continued to live at 445 Marlborough until her death in June of 1944.

-By 1945, 445 Marlborough was the home of Alfred W. Hommel, a machinist, and his wife, Frances (Rossi) Hommel, who operated it as a lodging house.
+On February 1, 2019, 445 Marlborough was purchased from Teckla Emerson’s estate by Alfred W. Hommel, a machinist, and his wife, Frances (Rossi) Hommel, who operated it as a lodging house.
 They previously had lived in Winthrop.
 They continued to live at 445 Marlborough until about 1947.

-By 1948, 445 Marlborough was the home of Anthony Herman Weyand, an electrician.
+On February 14, 1947, 445 Marlborough was purchased from the Hommels by Anthony Herman Weyand, an electrician.
 He was a widower.
 Living with him were his sister-in-law, May (Walker) Weyand, the estranged wife of Anthony Weyand’s brother, Fred John Weyand, and May Weyand’s daughter by her first marriage, Mrs. Mae (Perley) McGovern, a cashier.
 They all previously had lived at 484 Brookline.

 May Weyand died in July of 1948.
 May Weyand’s husband, Fred J. Weyand, died in October of 1954.
 He was a private investigator and, in the 1920s, had been a Secret Service investigator with the US Department of Justice.
 At the time of the Sacco-Vanzetti trial, he and another former Secret Service investigator, provided affidavits that, in their professional opinion, Sacco and Vanzetti had not participated in the crime.